 Now, you can comfortably wear the shoes without fearing that the soles of your feet will contact the water, causing discomfort or itching.

-How to break in work boots
+Step by step on How to break in work boots

 Bear in mind that a quality pair of work boots will take some time to fully break-in.
 It doesn’t mean you have to avoid using them on the job site but they will be quite stiff, which can make your feet less comfortable while working.